 Lefi has a particular interest and expertise in financial crime.
 She is regularly instructed to defend in varied and diverse fraud cases ranging from banking, mortgage, boiler room fraud (shares & rare diamonds), MTIC carousels, advance fee fraud, tax and VAT fraud, insider dealing and money laundering.

-Lefi has the ability to work efficiently through substantial volumes of evidence and has a keen forensic mind when distilling the issues of relevance concerning her client’s case always seeking ways in which to to break down the opposing evidence.
+Lefi has the ability to work efficiently through substantial volumes of evidence and has a keen forensic mind when distilling the issues of relevance concerning her client’s case always seeking ways in which to break down the opposing evidence.
+Her strategic planning in assessing the evidence ensures that all permutations in the progression and presentation of the case are carefully considered in order that unforeseen events are eliminated.

 Lefi has an extensive track record and has been instructed in a large number of intricate and high profile murder cases.
 She has expertise in dealing with joint enterprise issues and vulnerable defendants and witnesses.